python-needle/needle/README.md

 [![Build Status](https://travis-ci.org/bfirsh/needle.png?branch=master)](https://travis-ci.org/bfirsh/needle)

-Needle is a tool for testing your CSS with [Selenium](http://seleniumhq.org/) and [nose](http://somethingaboutorange.com/mrl/projects/nose/).
+Needle is a tool for testing visuals with [Selenium](http://seleniumhq.org/) and [nose](http://somethingaboutorange.com/mrl/projects/nose/).

-It checks that CSS renders correctly by taking screenshots of portions of a website and comparing them against known good screenshots.
+It checks that visuals (CSS/fonts/images/SVG/etc.) render correctly by taking screenshots of portions of a website and comparing them against known good screenshots.
 It also provides tools for testing calculated CSS values and the position of HTML elements.

 Example
 -------